-Saalbach is marginally the larger (and louder) of the two villages, originally 4km (two and a half miles) apart, which have grown so much that they now almost meet in the middle.
+In terms of Saalbach Hinterglemm themselves, Saalbach is marginally the larger (and louder) of the two villages, originally 4km (two and a half miles) apart, which have grown so much that they now almost meet in the middle.
 The chalet style hotels at Saalbach with carved wooden balconies cluster around the custard-yellow church steeple.
-The resort is especially popular with the Dutch and German markets,

 At Hinterglemm the valley floor is broarder and the hotels larger, more up market and with the village itself more widely spead out.
 The two villages are neighbours and now marketed as one resort in the picturesque Glemmtal Valley, a ‘dead end’ valley which offers skiing on all sides and numerous access points to the slopes.

 Skicircus Saalbach Hinterglemm Leogang Fieberbrunn